MahmoudKohansal/mkohansalBot/README.md

 # mkohansalBot
-it's a simple telegram bot that answer some simple Persian question and use entity framework code-first as database.
+A simple C# telegram bot that answer some simple Persian question(Get and Send Text Messages) and use entity framework code-first as database.

 Commands are: